-CD/DVD/Blu-rayTM Disc MAINTENANCE
+CD/DVD DISC MAINTENANCE

-To keep a CD/DVD/Blu-rayTM Disc in good condition, take the following precautions:
+To keep a CD/DVD in good condition, take the following precautions:

 1. Handle the disc by its edge; avoid touching the surface.

 - 2. If the disc is stained, clean the surface with a soft cloth, wiping from center to edge. - 3.
 Do not apply paper or tape to the disc; avoid scratching the disc. - 4.
 Do not use solvents such as benzene, thinner, cleaners, or anti-static sprays. - 5.
 Store the disc in its case after playing. - 6.
 Do not expose the disc to direct sunlight. - 7.
 Do not store the disc where temperatures may become too high.